Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 Pricing transparencyPublished for self-serve tiers; Scale is quote-onlyPublished on the pricing page

-ContractMonthly or annual (annual saves ~25%)Self-serve monthly individual plan, no annual commitment; custom pricing with unlimited users on team plans
+ContractMonthly or annual (published rates are annual)Self-serve monthly individual plan, no annual commitment; custom pricing with unlimited users on team plans

 What you getContact data: emails and phone numbers, metered by creditsAccount intelligence: buying signals across 1,000+ sources, AI research briefs, and AI agents